gerardcanal/ICAPS_20_SummerSchool_ROSPlan/doc/ICAPS_PELab.md

-## Exercise 3 -  Running the simulation
+## Preliminary Exercise 2 -  Running the simulation

 Let's now run the simulation to open the virtual world.
 In the construct, press in Simulations: